INSTRUCTIONS TO AUTHORS

 Subheadings of the method and discussion should be highlighted in bold as recommended by the checklist.

 Illustrations should be in good high-resolution reading quality.
 Tables, graphs and charts should be presented in .doc format, editable in the body in the manuscript.

 - Funding: it is mandatory to cite source of research funding (if any).
-This information should be entered on the title page.
+This information should be entered on the final version after accepted.

-- Acknowledgements: are optional to the persons who contributed to the study, but are not authors and should be presented on the title page until the assessment is completed for reasons of confidentiality.
+- Acknowledgements: are optional to the people who contributed to the study, but are not authors and should be presented in the final version after acceptance.

 - At least 50% of the references should preferably be published productions in the last 5 years and of these, 20% in the last 2 years.
 REBEn suggests that 40% of the references are from Brazilian journals, from the Scielo and RevEnf collection.